Didiloy/youtube-watch-later-cleaner/README.md

 3. Make changes to the code
 4. Click "Reload" in the debugging interface to test changes

-### Building for Production
-1. Ensure all files are present and functional
-2. Test thoroughly on different YouTube page states
-3. Validate manifest.json syntax
-4. Package as .zip file for submission to Firefox Add-ons

 ## Limitations

 - **DOM Fragility**: YouTube's frequent UI changes may require updates
 - **Performance**: Large playlists may take time to scan completely
 - **Browser Support**: Designed specifically for Firefox (Manifest V2)
-- **YouTube Changes**: Dependent on YouTube's current DOM structure

 ## Troubleshooting